-The SUSS holistic admission comprises both the applicant's performance for the following assessment components (i.e. 4-stage assessment), AND the applicant's grades scored for Singapore-Cambridge A-level in three H2, one H1 subjects, General Paper and Project Work (computed as University Admission Score [UAS]):
+The SUSS holistic admission comprises both the applicant's performance for the following assessment components (i.e. 4-stage assessment), AND the applicant's grades scored for Singapore-Cambridge A-level as computed as University Admission Score [UAS]:

 - Essay writing responses to an essay in relation to the research topic and video(s) [which applicant would have to prepare in advance prior to interview day]; - Cognitive exercise analytical and logical thinking test; - Group discussion verbal discussion on the research topic and video(s) which revolve around societal issues in Singapore and/or the region; and - An individual or cluster interview interview by faculty member(s) to understand the applicant's intent to read the programme, his/her passion for the discipline, as well as to assess whether applicant's disposition and personal attributes would fit the programme.